cyco130/esbuild-plugin-polyfill-node/README.md

 # esbuild-plugin-polyfill-node

-[ESBuild](https://esbuild.github.io/) plugin to polyfill Node.js built-ins geared towards edge environments.
+[ESBuild](https://esbuild.github.io/) plugin to polyfill Node.js built-ins and globals, geared towards edge environments and Deno (including Deno Deploy).
+It consists of two plugins: `polyfillNode`, which should work for most cases, and `polyfillNodeForDeno` which targets Deno and Deno Deploy specifically.

 ## Installation